 - Big Time Rush: When their mother is feeling sad about Kendall no longer needing her help, Katie decides to fake being sick to make her feel needed.
 She then wraps Katie up in so many blankets she can't move.

-- In the Murder, She Wrote episode "Reflections of the Mind", Jessica's plan involved the local sheriff standing outside while she attempted to trick the perpetrators into confessing.
+- In the Murder, She Wrote episode "Reflections of the Mind", Jessica's plan involves the local sheriff standing outside while she attempts to trick the perpetrators into confessing.
 This happens during a stormy day and at the end of the episode, he is sitting by the fire in a blanket and worried that he's catching a cold (although we never find out if he really does catch one).

 - In Call of Cthulhu, the "Shadows of Yog-Sogoth" adventure "The Worm That Walks" has Mr. Edwin having been infected with a mysterious disease that confined him to a wheelchair.
 He has a blanket to protect him from the chill.

 - Two examples in the original production of Les Misérables:

 - Late in Act II, Marius has a blanket around his shoulders as he recovers from his gunshot wound (and, going by the novel, resulting infection and fever) from the barricade.

 - Likewise, in the final scene, the dying Jean Valjean is wrapped in a blanket.
 After his death, he rises from his chair as a spirit, leaving the blanket behind to represent his body.

 - In the Jaiden Animations video "Injuries and Being Sick", whenever Jaiden draws a sick person who isn't in bed, they're wrapped in a blanket.

 - Gunnerkrigg Court: After Kat's Love Interest Aly hurriedly breaks things off, she finds him swaddled in a blanket and fears he might be sick.
 Subverted since he's just Metamorphosing into a bird.